How to Avoid IRMAA 2021

 - Tax-Free distributions from your Roth accounts

-Tax Planning Issues that Might CAUSE IRMAA
+Tax Planning Issues that Might CAUSE IRMAA in 2023

 Partial Roth conversions are a great way to pay taxes now.
 Fill in your lower brackets and take advantage of the 10 and 12 percent brackets.
 Be careful you don’t generate so much income that it tips you into a higher tax bracket.
 Or, makes you pay IRMAA all year!
 Luckily, for joint filers the 174k limit is close to both IRMAA cliff and the top of the 22% tax bracket.